 Background

 What, if any, is the link between art and criminal law?
-Moreover, if there indeed is a link between these two disciplines, can we transfer insights from the world of art to that of law, adjusting the knowledge drawn from each discipline to improve legal policy?Tw
+Moreover, if there indeed is a link between these two disciplines, can we transfer insights from the world of art to that of law, adjusting the knowledge drawn from each discipline to improve legal policy?
+This article posits that the link between these two ostensibly very different disciplines – criminal law and art, particularly drawing – is human memory.
+Thus, criminal law can and will benefit if it incorporates insights drawn from scientific research related to memory in the field of art.
+These insights can be used to improve police investigations of crimes involving eyewitness identification around the world, increase the quality of eyewitness identifications, and reduce the rate of eyewitness misidentification, thereby reducing the number of wrongful convictions.

 I posit that the link between these two ostensibly very different disciplines—criminal law and art, particularly drawing—is human memory.
 Thus, criminal law can and will benefit if it incorporates insights drawn from scientific research related to memory in the field of art.
 These insights can be used to improve police investigations of crimes involving eyewitness identification around the world, increase the quality of eyewitness identifications, and reduce the rate of eyewitness misidentification, thereby reducing the number of wrongful convictions.

+The purpose of this study is to understand the link between drawing and memory in the context of eyewitness identifications.
+Does the physiological act of drawing a figure on paper (without the need for artistic skill) sharpen the memory?
+If the study’s hypothesis is confirmed, and it becomes clear that drawing does increase memory, then drawing can be used as a tool in police departments around the world to achieve more accurate results in identifying suspects (prior to the participation of eyewitnesses in identification lineups).
+This will reduce the rate of false eyewitness identifications and wrongful convictions.

 Eyewitness identification testimony

 There is almost unanimous agreement in the legal field, particularly in the United States and Canada, that eyewitness misidentification is the most common reason for miscarriages of justice and the primary cause of wrongful convictions.
-As I argued in my doctoral dissertation, the current situation in which a criminal conviction can rely upon a single piece of evidence that is so unsound is not reasonable or effective in the long term.
+As I argued in my doctoral dissertation, the current situation in Israel in which a criminal conviction can rely upon a single piece of evidence that is so unsound is not reasonable or effective in the long term.